mcarlson/rheses/README.md

 getting started with dreem
 --------------------------
 It is quick and easy to get started writing your dreem application.
+After cloning the project, install the required node modules:

+    npm install

-After cloning the project, you will need to serve the dreem files through a web server to satisfy the browser's same-origin policy.
+You will need to serve the dreem files through a web server to satisfy the browser's same-origin policy.
 From within the dreem root directory just run:

     ./bin/teemserver